 Whatever Happened to Baby Jane: An Offer Bette Couldn't Refuse

-When Bette read the script, she loved it, and asked Blake who her costar would be.
-Blake lied, and said they didn’t yet know:
+Bette read the script, loved it, and asked Blake who her costar would be.
+Blake lied, and said he did not yet know:

 “I couldn’t tell her it was Crawford because they were enemies.
 I had to get her signature on that check and then tell her, when she couldn’t back out.”

-Bette took the check, cashed it, and two days later found none other than Joan Crawford sitting next to director Robert Aldrich on set.
+Bette took the check, and signed and cashed it.
+When she arrived on set two days later, Bette was shocked to find none other than Joan Crawford sitting next to director Robert Aldrich.